mo-sharif/codelit/README.md

 ## 🚀 Features

-- Super awesome Rich content editor, making course creation fun and easy.
+- Rich content editor with IDE embeds.
-- Live React code editor with a live preview built into each course, giving students the ability to learn to code interactively.
+- Live React code editor with a live preview built into each course.
 - Data and metrics collection about student's learning and skill development.
-- Learners can earn points and track their learning over time.
+- Coders can earn points and track their learning over time.
 Authors have similar analytic tools to track learning for their students.
-- All courses and skools are SEO friendly.
+- All courses and communities are SEO friendly.

-## 💩 Tech powering Mo Skool
+## 💩 Tech powering Codelit

 - **JAMstack** [JavaScript, APIs, and Markup](https://jamstack.org/)
   - Gatsby [Static site generator](https://www.gatsbyjs.com/docs/glossary/static-site-generator/)